Low volume printed circuit board assembly may seem simple to understand, but there are different uses and benefits to this manufacturing service.

 Using a low volume PCB assembly method can reduce the possibility of this because you will be able to identify potential heat issues and solve them in the manufacturing process.

-?
-Bad soldering.
-Soldering is the process by which the components of your printed circuit board are attached to the main board.
+· Bad soldering.
+Soldering is the process by which the components of your printed circuit board are attached to the mainboard.
 This is usually done by melting metal over the part to attach it.
 However, due to issues that can occur such as a soldering gun that is not at a high enough temperature, components of the board can become dislodged and can cause the board to function improperly.

-During the low volume PCB assembly process, careful consideration and time is put into the manufacturing process.
+During the low volume PCB assembly process, careful consideration and time are put into the manufacturing process.
 This means that all PCBs get a good amount of attention, so soldering issues are much less likely to occur.

 Improper spacing.
 PCBs work because they create small pathways through which energy can travel to various other components.
 It is this energy that can cause a certain action to happen.
 For example, if you hit a button on your telephone, the result of that number registering is due to the travel of energy from one part of the PCB to another.
-However, if you don?t take time to really look at your design and its potential flaws, you may see that the pathways or components are not spaced out properly.
+However, if you don’t take time to really look at your design and its potential flaws, you may see that the pathways or components are not spaced out properly.